oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - implementing some simple tests using existing Javascript test frameworks (Mocha and Jest were trialled, and settled on Jest as it integrates more easily with React).
 - a partial shift from testing as lead activity, to recording and documenting observed sustainability issues with the MELD libraries and applications.

-As a result, the outputs of this exercise will focus less on specific implementation of sustainability practices, and more on describing sustainability issues and possible mitigations, than was originally envisaged.
+As a result, the outputs of this exercise will focus less on specific implementation of sustainability practices, and more on describing sustainability issues and possible mitigations, than was originally envisaged:

+- The "Hello MELD" applications, which can be used as teaching as well as testing resources.
+- A software testing framework for MELD based on the "Hello MELD" apps, and existing Javascript testing frameworks.
+- Documentation and a best practice report (this report), and [further details](https://github.com/oerc-music/meld-testing-ssi3/tree/main/Notes) in Github.

+(@@NOTE: repo is currently private: need to separate public materials from internal notes, and adjust access accoprdingly.)

 ### 3.2.3 Observations